xml-director/xmldirector.plonecore/docs/source/README.rst

 - ZIP import into eXist-db
 - pluggable view mechanism for configuring custom views for XML database
   content by filename and view name
+- create, rename or delete collections through the web
 - extensible architecture through Plone Dexterity behaviors
 - support for XQuery scripts called through the RESTXQ layer of eXist-db (allows you to call XQuery scripts and return the output format (JSON,